SandeepAswathnarayana/Continuing-Professional-Education/README.md

 # Continuing-Professional-Education
 **[CPE Credits, Certifications, Workshops, Conferences, Networking Events]**

-## List (assorted) of Conferences, Symposia, Tech Seminars & Workshops I have moderated and/or represented my organizations in the recent past:
+## An assorted list of Conferences, Symposia, Tech Seminars & Workshops I have moderated and/or represented my organizations in the recent past: